nsensfel/tonkadur-website/content/setup/_index.md

 ---
+menuTitle: "Setup"
-title: "Setup"
+title: "Setting Up Tonkadur"
+weight: 1
 ---
-# Setting Up Tonkadur
 There are two parts to set up: the compiler, and the interpreter.
 The compiler is provided and does not require any modification.
 The interpreter depends on the software you wish to integrate Tonkadur to.
 Examples of interpreters are